OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Sitting in an Area of Outstanding Natural Beauty, Fowey is a small port town dating back to 1300 with a fascinating maritime history and gorgeous medieval and Georgian buildings.
 The main Fore Street is a vibrant hub of independent shops selling arty knick-knacks and great places to eat – if you’re a seafood fan, try Fowey mussels.

-There’s a sense of romance everywhere you turn in Boscastle, with its stunning coastline location, the beautiful natural harbour and the jumble of thatched and whitewashed cottages.
+There’s a sense of romance everywhere you turn in Boscastle, with its stunning coastline location, beautiful natural harbour and jumble of thatched and whitewashed cottages.
 There’s lots to discover about its medieval history, as well as potteries, art galleries and the Museum of Witchcraft and Magic to while away some time.

 Still a working harbour, Mevagissey is a bustling fishing town and a warren of steep, narrow streets.
 It has its own museum, a lovely little aquarium, great restaurants and opportunities to get your own catch of the day out on a fishing boat.
 It’s a good base for the nearby Lost Gardens of Heligan and is half an hour’s drive from the Eden Project.

 A picturesque fishing village, Looe is divided into east and west on either side of the River Looe.
 In medieval times, it was two separate towns, but they are now joined together by a seven-arched bridge built in 1853.
 The harbour and main shopping centre can be found in the east, while the west side is somewhat quieter, with its own share of cafes, restaurants and hotels.
 Looe is blessed with a beach and has lots of attractive buildings, including the Old Guildhall in East Looe, built in 1500.